MorielMauni/blog-hugo/content/about.md

 #### I like PC gaming, mostly play:
 1. Call of Duty: really love MW.
 2. Yu-Gi-Oh!
-Duel Links and Master Duel
+Duel Links and Master Duel.
-  A. Fun Fact, I went to Worlds at 2019 as a gust.
+  - Fun Fact, I went to Worlds at 2019 as a gust.
-3. Maplestory: sometimes it's fun and brainless.
+4. Maplestory: sometimes it's fun and brainless.

 ### My tech slack:
 1. Linux
-  A. Server
+  - Server
-  B. Different distributions
+  - Different distributions
-  C. dotfiles management with chezmoi and mise.
+  - dotfiles management with chezmoi and mise.
 2. AWS
 3. Azure
 4. Terraform